-And finally, because the subdivision conforms to the minimum requirements for a lot-in-depth subdivision in an R4 zoned district, the staff finds that:

-be flered from secrounding regulation and will be regrectful to the scale,
+And finally, because the subdivision conforms to the minimum requirements for a lot-in-depth subdivision in an R4 zoned district, the Here a degree staff finds that were live has much of kermbreet ed iller be flered from surrounding rendences and will be respectful to the scale.
 7. The special use shall conform to the applicable regulations of the district in which it is located, except as such regulations may, in each instance, be modified by the City Council.